|Paul Burnett out on the deck of Radio 270's ship, the mv Oceaan VII. This photo courtesy of Roger Scott. More of his photos are here.

 SE: How did you come to leave the station?
 Did you leave before August 14th 1967?

 |A photo of Paul from his time with Manx Radio.
 Paul is top left.
 Anticlockwise from Paul: Don Allen, Bob Stewart and

 George Ferguson.
-Photo taken from an old Geocities website of Manx Radio Nostalgia.
+Photo taken from the (defunct?)
+Manx Radio Nostalgia website.

 PB: Yes I did.
 It's the only thing I can honestly claim any credit for, although it sounds like leaving the sinking ship, but I really did want a career in radio and I knew that come September '67 all the